About Thunder Bay Community Health Service, Inc.

 Thunder Bay Community Health Service, Inc. is governed by a volunteer Board of Directors who represent the communities that we serve.
 Their role is to provide oversight and strategic direction for our organization and ensure our services are meeting the needs of our patients.

-- Nancy Dextrom – Health Center Board Chair
+- Ben Bolser – Health Center Board Chair

-- Ben Bolser – Health Center Vice Chair
+- Shanna Johnson – Health Center Vice Chair

 - Michael Fairbanks, MD – Health Center Director

 - Rod Fullerton – Health Center Director

 - Jackie McIntire – Health Center Director